Nictiz/Nictiz-R4-zib2024/util/README.md

 ## updateNarratives

-Tooling to add or re-generate the narratives for all resources in the "examples" folder, using the [Nictiz Narrative Generator](https://github.com/Nictiz/HL7-mappings/tree/master/fhir-narrativegenerator).
+Tooling to add or re-generate the narratives for all resources in the "nl-core/examples" folder, using the [Nictiz Narrative Generator](https://github.com/Nictiz/HL7-mappings/tree/master/fhir-narrativegenerator).
 This tool requires ANT to be installed.
+To use: run "updateNarratives.bat".